Establishing National Clearing-House Mechanisms

 Several major CHM partners regularly organize capacity building workshops at regional or sub-regional levels.
 The purpose of these workshops is to strengthen the national capacity to establish or enhance their national CHM, mostly through technical training and sharing of experiences.
 The following partners can be contacted for more details:

-held on 12-16 December 2011 in Dehradun, India.
+The next capacity-building workshop is the Regional Workshop for the Caribbean on the Clearing-House-Mechanism to be held on 16-20 September in St. Lucia.
 Follow this link to see the corresponding presentations and guidance for developing national Clearing-House Mechanisms

 A CHM toolkit was created several years ago to assist Parties in the development of their national clearing-house mechanisms (CHMs), with the following objectives: